Jbbermeo/Python_crash_course/oop-concepts/05_special-methods.md

 - Making objects callable (`__call__`)
 - Managing resource allocation and cleanup (`__enter__`, `__exit__`)

-## How Are Dunder Methods Used?
+## 🔹How Are Dunder Methods Used?
 Dunder methods are defined within a class and are automatically invoked in response to built-in operations.
 They can define how an object interacts with itself or with other objects.
 If a class does not implement a dunder method, Python defaults to the behavior of the parent class or raises an error.

 ---

-## Object Initialization and Representation
+## 🔹Object Initialization and Representation

 ### `__init__` - Object Initialization (Constructor)
 This method is automatically called when a new instance of the class is created.
 It allows us to initialize attributes for the object.